vj-hansen/SHC4300-Group-2/CCW4_Array_Sorting/readme.md

-## CCW4 - Array sorting
+## CCW4 Sorting Algorithm Implementation in Vivado environment

 *Group 2: Biplav, Deivy, Leila & Victor*

+### Summary

-#### In this assignment our group had to come up with 3 different implementations for array sorting task.
+In this assignment our group had to come up with 3 different implementations for array sorting task.

 One of the solutions have been implemented as hardware in **Vivado** and is explained in ***HW_array_sorter*** folder.